grahamcarman/docs/astro/cli/astro-workspace-update.md

 astro workspace update <workspace-id> <options>
 ```

-You can find a Workspace's ID by running `astro workspace list`.
+You can find a Workspace's ID by running `astro workspace list`, or by opening your Workspace and going to **Workspace Settings** > **General** in the Cloud UI.
 If you do not provide a Workspace ID, the CLI prompts you to pick from a list of Workspaces that you belong to in your current Organization.

 ## Options